If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Sparx's maximum health may be lowered, and attempting to exceed this maximum may revert Sparx's health back to zero.

-• The final boss fight against the Sorceress will start off as normal, but shortly after the fight begins, the game will boot you out, bring you back to the Sunrise Spring Home, revert all of your progress, and - if you have a Memory Card inserted - will also wipe your save data (as seen in this video).
+• The final boss fight against the Sorceress will start off as normal, but shortly after the fight begins, the game will boot you out, bring you back to the Sunrise Spring Home, revert all of your progress, and - if you have a Memory Card inserted - will also wipe your save data by overwriting it as if you'd have started a new game (as seen in this video).